How we'd pick the best airplane seat on any flight

 The seat you choose decides your legroom, how well you sleep, how much cabin noise you hear, and how fast you get off the plane.
 Most people accept whatever the airline assigns at booking and leave all of that to chance.

-This guide walks through how to pick the seat that fits your priorities — legroom, quiet, a view, or a quick exit — and which rows are worth skipping.
-Our seat maps come from official airline layouts rather than scraped diagrams, so the trade-offs below match what you'll see when you check your own aircraft.
+This guide walks through how to pick the seat that fits your priorities (legroom, quiet, a view, or a quick exit) and which rows are worth skipping.
+Use it as a checklist, then confirm the exact aircraft layout before you pay for a seat.

 Window versus aisle versus middle